gilliantatreau/Weather-App-in-Python/README.md

 ## How to Run Code Locally
 - Clone repo
 - Go into repository on local device
-- In the config.py file, add your API secret key to the my_key variable instead of YOUR SECRET KEY and save changes
+- In the config.py file, add your API secret key to the api_key variable instead of YOUR SECRET KEY and save changes
 - Run Python Code file using Jupyter Notebook server (such as Anaconda) or other preferred Python IDE

 ## Libraries Used